mflowgen/mflowgen/docs/ug-assertions.rst

 Similar to how assertions can catch runtime exceptions in software, mflowgen allows you to define Python snippets that assert preconditions and postconditions before and after steps to catch unexpected situations at build time.
-These snippets are collected and run with `pytest`_ to enable customization and user extensibility.
+Assertions are in Python to keep them concise and yet powerful.
+The assertions are collected and run with `pytest`_ to allow customization and user extensibility.

 .. _pytest: https://docs.pytest.org/en/latest

+..
+My dream here is that as you guys run into stupid mistakes, you can
+..
+STOP, think about an assertion to prevent it from happening ever again,
+.. and put that thing in.

 These assertions can be statically defined in a step configuration file or defined at graph construction time.
 For example, say we have a simple